UbiqueInnovation/uniffi-kotlin-multiplatform-bindings/README.md

 ```

 Android local unit tests requires JVM targets to be built, as they run in the host machine's JVM.
 The Cargo plugin
 automatically copies the Rust shared library targeting the host machine into Android local unit tests.
+It also finds
+projects that depend on the project using the Cargo plugin, and the Rust library will be copied to all projects that
-If you want to
+directly or indirectly use the Cargo project.
+If you want to include shared library built for a different platform, you
-include shared library built for a different platform, you can control that using the `androidUnitTest` property.
+can control that using the `androidUnitTest` property.

 ```kotlin
 import io.gitlab.trixnity.gradle.cargo.dsl.*